venomusblood568/moonplay/README.md

 # Project - MoonPlay

-## project for Buildspace s5 => right now just as side project and might make it serious project
+## right now just as side project and might make it serious project
+# only open in pc or Desktop

 # CONTENT OF THE MOONPLAY
 1) GAME